 It’s important to remember that eliminating one type of risk almost always results in assuming another when it comes to investing.
 There are no returns without some degree of risk taking.
+You’d know that to be true if you were tried out litecoin to bitcoin margin trading: highly lucrative but also highly volatile.
 Floating rate bond funds are a great example of risk elimination actually being a risk trade.

 Floating rate bond funds significantly reduce one of the biggest worries of fixed income investors, interest rate risk.
 It’s pretty commonly known that when interest rates go up, bond prices go down.
 Bond rates and prices are negatively correlated.
 Floating rate bond funds differ from traditional bond funds because their interest rates aren’t fixed.
 They’re periodically adjusted based on a floating reference point, such as LIBOR or the Fed funds rate plus a built in spread.
 It’s typical to see these rates adjust to reflect changes every 30-90 days.
 Since their rates adjust to current yield conditions, their prices are not affected in the same way most bond funds are when rates rise.

 A bond fund with little to no interest rate risk?
 Sounds too good to be true!

 Let’s return to the concept of there being no returns without some degree of risk taking.
 What’s the catch with floating rate bond funds?
 In return for muted interest rate risk, these funds assume far more credit risk.
 Credit risk refers to the possibility that the loans making up the bond fund will not be repaid in a timely fashion (or at all).